GautamGopalKrishnan/mcts/README.md

 # mcts
-Monte Carlo tree search applied to tic-tac-toe and connect-four.
+Monte Carlo tree search applied to several games.

 ## Installation
 Install by cloning the repository with